A guide to making your travel dreams a beautiful reality

 We both have the Chase Sapphire Reserve, which is incredible and by far the best card out there for travelers.
 The card has many exceptional bonuses such as 50% more value in points when using their travel portal, $300 travel credit per year, 50% more value with Pay Yourself Back, complimentary airport lounge access with Priority Pass all over the world, $100 toward Global Entry or TSA precheck, free Door Dash subscription with delivery fees waived, Travel Insurance, Rental car collision coverage, booking portal, and so much more.

-Both these cards have high annual fees, $550, but if you travel often and with the many credits to use toward travel, it pays for itself quickly.
+Both these cards have high annual fees, $550, but if you travel often and have many credits to use toward travel, it pays for itself quickly.
 If someone rarely travels, these are not likely cards worth the annual fees.
 Sign-up bonuses for these cards can vary greatly, so research before applying.

 American Express Platinum